St John Ambulance Brigade in South Africa 1900-1902

 1901 Annual Report

-1702 Orderley (1st Grade) W Thornton, Crewe Division, St John Ambulance Brigade.
+1702 Orderley (1st Grade) William Thornton, Crewe Division, St John Ambulance Brigade.
 He volunteered for service in South Africa during the Second Anglo Boer War.
-He died of disease at Elandsfontein on 1 Mar 1901.
-He is also commemorated in the Book of Remembrance at St George's Cathedral, Cape Town, South Africa (see: http://samilitaryhistory.org/vol105de.html) and on the Crewe Boer War memorial in Queen's Park, Victoria Avenue, Crewe, England (see: https://www.warmemorialsonline.org.uk/memorial/139511).
+He is also commemorated in the Book of Remembrance at St George's Cathedral, Cape Town, South Africa and on the Crewe Boer War memorial in Queen's Park, Victoria Avenue, Crewe, England.

 South African Field Force Casualty Roll: Died of Disease, Elandsfontein.